 The GROOVHY project was funded by the Deutsche Forschungsgemeinschaft in 2023 and aims at developing a complete and ready-to-use gravitational waveform model for the detection and parameter estimation of hyperbolic black hole mergers.
 The project will establish a framework to describe scattering, multiple encounters and zoom-whirls, and direct capture events also improving the analytical decription of radiation reaction along generic orbits.

-The MeMi project, funded by the Deutsche Forschungsgemeinschaft in 2020, aims at developing methods for Bayesian inference on joint observations of kilonovae and gravitational waves.
-We work on establishing an open-source framework to coherently analyse the observational data, also including numerical-relativity–informed models of kilonova light curves.
+The MeMi project was funded by the Deutsche Forschungsgemeinschaft in 2020 and aims at developing methods for Bayesian inference on joint observations of kilonovae and gravitational waves.
+The projects will establish an open-source framework to coherently analyse the observational data, also including numerical-relativity–informed models of kilonova light curves.

 The BinGraSp project funded by the European Research Council (ERC-StG-2015) with about 1.5M euro developed the first complete theoretical models of the gravitational spectrum of binary neutron star mergers.
 The project developed and combined new analytical and numerical relativity approaches to the solution of the general-relativistic two-body problem.
 BinGraSp contributed to the discovery of GW170817 and will allow to extract precise information on fundamental physics and astorphysics from future events.